mladent/GetClean/README.md

 ## 1) download_data.R

-this script can be used to dowload the data from on-line repository
+this script can be used to
+- download the data from on-line repository
+- unzip data to new folder

 ## 2) run_analysis.R